cpfaff/vim-my-setup/README.md

 Script install
 ---------------

-The easiest way install my Vim setup, is to use the bash installer script.
-It installs all required packages with apt-get (Ubuntu 12.10 sources) and all the plug ins to extend the Vim functionality with NeoBundleInstall.
+The bash installer script is the easiest way to setup my vim configuration.
+It installs all required packages with apt-get (Ubuntu 12.10 sources) and all the plug-ins to extend the Vim functionality with NeoBundleInstall.
+If you prefer to use aptitude see the section about how to modify the installer script.

 ### With wget

-You can use wget to download the script.
-Afterwards you need to make it executable and start the script for installation.
+You can use wget to download the installer script.
+Afterwards you need to make it executable and start the script to install the setup.
 If you like you can modify the script before you start the installation (see the section about modifying the install script below)

 #### Download installer: